What is the ECU- extensor carpi ulnaris?

 Chinese medicine has been around a lot longer than western medicine and has validity.
 The Chinese MD's describe the ECU along the Small Intestine Meridian.

 Having an acupuncturist evaluate your symptoms is important.
 They can treat and recommend herbal remedies.
 Many people find this helpful.
-Here is a great video on acupuncture.

 As mentioned, ECU Tendonitis is along the Small Intestine Median - which is related to having GI issues.
 Are you having any gall bladder, reflux, ulcer, intestinal problems?
 If so, they could be related to the ECU injury and you will want to have them addressed.